Welcome to the Fort Town Steampunk Festival's Tea Dueling.

-Good luck and we hope you enjoy the tea and bisquits!
+Good luck and we hope you enjoy the tea and biscuits!

 RULES for the Fort Town Steampunk Festival's Tea Duel

-3. The provision of the brew martial along with the Kegs (cups) and suitable bisquits shall be the responsibility of the "Pot Master."
+3. The provision of the brew martial along with the Kegs (cups) and suitable biscuits shall be the responsibility of the "Pot Master."

 4. The duel shall be facilitated by the appointed officer, known as the "Pot Master" and/or "Tiffin Master."

-5. The Tiffin Master shall supply the bisquits.
-Respecting the Queen's regulations, The Hague Convention and the Atlanta Convention of 1902, we have selected the following bisquits: Pepperridge Farm Chessmen Butter Cookies.
+5. The Tiffin Master shall supply the biscuits.
+Respecting the Queen's regulations, The Hague Convention, and the Atlanta Convention of 1902, we have selected the following biscuits: Pepperidge Farm Chessmen Butter Cookies.

 6. The duel will begin with opponents shaking hands and/or bow.
-Then, the Tiffin Master lays out the bisquits.
-Ten bisquits will be lain upon a white napkin on a serving plate.
+Then, the Tiffin Master lays out the biscuits.
+Ten biscuits will be lain upon a white napkin on a serving plate.

 7. The Pot Master will supervise the provision of the Kegs of brew martial ready for the duel to commence.